cosmos/testnets/testnet-tuesdays/demoday13/README.md

 ### Step 3: Executing the Proposal

-Once both votes are in, you can execute the proposal from any address that can execute the contract.
+Once both votes are in, you can execute the proposal from any address in the multisig.
 Save the following JSON as `execute.json`:

 ```json
 {